ansible/ansible-documentation/docs/docsite/rst/reference_appendices/YAMLSyntax.rst

 This is part of the YAML format and indicates the start and end of a document.

 One of the most common structures that can be found in a yaml file is a list.
-Each item of a list tarts with a ``"- "`` (a dash and a space) and must be at the same indentation level:
+Each item of a list starts with a ``"- "`` (a dash and a space) and must be at the same indentation level:

 .. note:: Indentation is the amount of white spaces from the start of a line.
 Correct indentation is important for yaml documents to be readable by Ansible.